AlphaKintari/AI_Idle/.aidocs/code-rules/markdown.rules.md

 - **Escaping Characters:** Use a backslash (e.g., `\*` for a literal asterisk).
 - **HTML:** Use only if necessary; not all Markdown processors support HTML.

+## Mandatory Rule

+After editing any markdown file, you must check for formatting or linting issues and fix all problems before considering the task complete.

 ---

-For more details and examples, visit the [Markdown Guide](https://www.markdownguide.org/basic-syntax/).
+For more details and examples, visit the [Markdown Guide](https://www.markdownguide.org/basic-syntax/)